RishabhMathur06/Building_AI_Agents_With_Guardrails/README.md

 This project implements an **enterprise-grade, multi-layered guardrail system** for an **agentic AI investment assistant**.
 The agent can:

-- Read and analyze real SEC 10-K filings (e.g., NVIDIA [finance:NVIDIA Corporation])
+- Read and analyze real SEC 10-K filings (e.g., NVIDIA)
 - Combine long-horizon report reasoning with (mocked) real-time market data
 - Propose and simulate trades via high-risk tools